Bryan-Az/FastAI-Keras/Fast-AI/README.md

 ## Tabular

-Fast AI is used to implement regression on a tabular dataset where the 'X' features are buisiness Key Performance Indicators and the 'y' target is the estimated environmental cost in dollars.
+Fast AI is used to implement regression on a tabular dataset where the 'X' features are buisiness' environmental impact indicators and the 'y' target is the monetized environmental impact of the firm's operations during the specific year as a percent of revenue.

 ## Text